 I nodded.
 “And real life ends with someone getting run over by a train.
 But I’m here only for a week, so we can pretend.”

-I didn’t mean to highlight how brief things would be.
-It dampered our talk.
-We walked until she had to get back to work.
-When we reached her pub, I told her I was looking forward to seeing her and her friends on Christmas.
-With my parents.
+For a moment, I thought we actually could.
+I did not mean to highlight how brief things would be.
+It dampered our talk, and when we were back on the street we reverted to innocuous talk until we reached her pub, where I told her I was looking forward to seeing her and her friends on Christmas, with my parents.

 She again checked her watch.

 “I don’t know.
 Just thank you.”
 My arms were around her waist and her wrists around my neck.
 I bent down and she kissed me, our tongues meeting.
 With a peck on my cheek, she said, “Till Christmas” and as she opened the door I pointed out that I had been “a very good boy this year.”

 She stopped and smiled.
 “Just ‘very good’?” and with her lilting laugh she went in.

 Kait was off on Christmas Eve, the Saturday, but had things that needed doing with her cousin.
 It was just as well.
 My parents and I were exhausted from our running around.
 The Park was not far, and I walked with them and we wandered on the paths, including one that passed the Wollman Rink, until a bit of cold drizzle was upon us.
 We were happy to be back in the room in the early afternoon, although I sat in the lobby with a book for an hour or so, nursing a beer.